Physical Symptoms of narcissistic abuse-What You Need To Know

 Recognizing the Emotional and Psychological Impact of Narcissistic Trauma

 One of the most common consequences of narcissistic trauma is the development of post-traumatic stress disorder (PTSD).
-PTSD is a mental health condition that can occur after experiencing or witnessing a traumatic event, such as physical or emotional abuse.
-Victims of narcissistic abuse may experience symptoms of PTSD, including:
+PTSD is a mental health condition that can develop after experiencing or witnessing a traumatic event.

 • Flashbacks or intrusive memories: Reliving the abuse through vivid and distressing memories or nightmares.